Arrested Development (group): Reunion and legal disputes (2000–2008)

+Later career (2009–present)

 In 2010, the group released their ninth album Strong under Vagabond Records and Tapes, and licensed to the Japanese record label Cutting Edge, on December 9, 2009, and had a top 10 hit in Japan with the single "The World Is Changing".
 In an interview with Songfacts, Speech explained that the track "Greener" takes on the issue of climate change from the perspective of the African-American community.
+On October 14, 2010, Baba Oje had a stroke.

-On January 8, 2011, they with Emmylou Harris performed at the festival first night of the Sydney Festival in Sydney, Australia to 50,000 people.
+On January 8, 2011, they performed with Emmylou Harris at the festival first night of the Sydney Festival in Sydney, Australia to 50,000 people.
 In August 2012, the group released its tenth album Standing at the Crossroads, recorded while touring internationally.
 The album, given away for free from the group's official website, took a lo-fi approach and was recorded entirely on a Mac laptop.
 The same month, they announced a new tour throughout the United States and Australia to celebrate their 20th anniversary.

 On October 9, 2016, Arrested Development performed at the Delicious Festival in South Africa.
-A line up that included The Jacksons, Macy Gray, De La Soul, Elements of Life, Roy Ayers and local food celebrities Reuben Riffel, and Sarah Graham.
+A line up that included The Jacksons, Macy Gray, De La Soul, Elements of Life, Roy Ayers and local food celebrities Reuben Riffel and Sarah Graham.
 The next day, members of Arrested Development drove to an orphanage in Soweto, then paid homage to Nelson Mandela at his home.

 In January 2018, Arrested Development performed on the Trumpet Awards television show.
+In 2018, 16 Bars, a documentary that follows prison inmates as they undertake musical projects, was made.

 Baba Oje died of leukemia on October 26, 2018.
 His age was reported to be 86 or 87.
 In October 2018, Speech released The Nigga Factory, a three-part docuseries exploring themes of racism and Afrocentrism.
 Later that year, they also released the album Craft & Optics.

-In 2018, 16 Bars, a documentary that follows prison inmates as they undertake musical projects, was made.

 On September 5, 2019, Arrested Development was given an award from Black Music Honors, which acknowledges artists that have made a significant contribution to African-American music.

+On December 11, 2023, the group released the song Hip Hop Saves Lives featuring Chuck D & Grandmaster Caz.
+The record was produced by Configa.